“I have a knack for reflecting back the thoughts and feelings of clients in a way that helps them make sense of their lived experiences.”

 What are you most excited about within the evolving mental health landscape?

-I am most excited about trauma-informed care practices and am always looking to improve my therapeutic style to be a better advocate for my clients.
+I am most excited about trauma-informed care practices and always looking to improve my therapeutic style to be a better advocate for clients.

 “Please advocate for yourself and your needs in session — I will do my very best to support you.”